Make your charm configurable

 In the __init__ function, add a new attribute to define a container object for your workload:

-# see 'containers' in metadata.yaml
+# see 'containers' in charmcraft.yaml

-self.container = self.unit.get_container("demo-server")
+self.container = self.unit.get_container('demo-server')

 Create a new method, as below.
 This method will get the current Pebble layer configuration and compare the new and the existing service definitions – if they differ, it will update the layer and restart the service.

-def _update_layer_and_restart(self, event) -> None:
+def _update_layer_and_restart(self) -> None:

 """Define and start a workload using the Pebble API.